Annapurna Sanctuary

 • Wind cheater: useful during sunny days and even low precipitation

-• Light gloves and woolen gloves
+• Light gloves and woollen gloves

 Footwear: Hike with ease